tomcritchlow/tomcritchlow.github.io/_posts/2016-01-21-intermodal-media.md

 ---
 layout: blog
 title: Intermodal Media
+subtitle: or why Buzzfeed is dominating Facebook with silent square videos
 ---

 The shipping container revolutionized global trade and modern capitalism.
 Why?
 Because it standardized infrastructure.
 This is called intermodalism: